-Applications and redemptions are reviewed relative to the liquidity of the Schemes' underlying assets on a daily basis by the Responsible Entity.
-Under the terms of the Schemes' Constitutions, the Responsible Entity has the discretion to reject an application for units and to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.
+Redemptions are reviewed relative to the liquidity of the Schemes' underlying assets on a daily basis by the Responsible Entity.
+Under the terms of the Schemes' Constitutions, the Responsible Entity has the discretion to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.